jbhopkins/bioxtasraw/docs/source/saxs/saxs_bead_models.rst

 mind two things.
 First, it is very easy to get poor reconstructions, even with good quality data, and you must carefully evaluate the results of your reconstructions before using them.
-Second, SAXS is much more accurate at hypothesis testing than it is at generating bead models, put another way SAXS is very good at telling you what something isn't, but not so good at telling you what it is.
+Second, SAXS is much more accurate at hypothesis testing than it is at generating bead models.
+Put another way SAXS is very good at telling you what something isn't, but not so good at telling you what it is.
 For example, if you want to compare a high resolution structure to SAXS data and see if they agree, you are always better off testing the calculated scattering profile of the high resolution structure against the measured scattering profile than docking the structure into the bead model.
+In this case, the bead model might be useful in visualizing the differences between the solution shape and your high resolution structure.

 How do we do an bead model reconstructions?